 In 1918, Kuhio founded the first Hawaiian Civic Club and facilitated the passing of the women’s suffrage bill alongside New England suffragist Almira Hollander Pitman, and in 1919, he introduced the first-ever Hawaii Statehood Act.
 In 1920 he pushed forward a bill to provide homesteads for native Hawaiians, the Hawaiian Homes Commission Act, and it was passed in 1921.
 He also introduced another bill to make Hawaii a fully-fledged state, and it became the 50th state in 1959.

 Kūhiō died on January 7, 1922, and a holiday was created to honor him in 1949.
 Prince Kuhio Day is now celebrated annually on his birthday, March 26.
+As part of his legacy, the Hawaiiian Civic Club offers numerous scholarships for Native Hawaiian students.

 Prince Kuhio Day timeline